raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 - Which rotors (of those available) should be selected, and in what order they should be inserted into the machine
 - How much each rotor should be slipped round
 - Which letters should be changed by the plugboard
-- Which rotor start position should be used
+- Which rotor start positions should be used

 ### Rotor start position and one-off key

 A different set of machine settings was used each day, and the rotor start position was changed every six hours, so the machine setting was very time-sensitive.
-The user also selected three characters for themselves as a one-off message key for each message sent.

 ![A captured Enigma settings sheet held by GCHQ](images/Enigma-settings-sheet.jpg)